rokaenfet/kachaka-learn/README.md

 - [x] camera / video setup which displays more continuosly
 - [x] smooth switching between navigate and human_detection
 - [ ] make kachaka move to the front side of the person
-  - [ ] equally voice output to get the attention of the user
+  - [ ] voice output to get the attention of the user

 # Concurrency